-While things are looking up, it is still nerve-wracking to book a holiday abroad this summer.
-While trips abroad are currently difficult, many people are turning to the humble ‘staycation’ instead.
 Camping is a great way to enjoy some much-needed time away with the family and immerse yourself in the great outdoors.
-It could also be a great way to holiday while maintaining social distancing, depending on the facilities at your campsite.
+You can get away from the tedium of daily routines without the risks associated with going abroad.
+Camping is a very different way to embrace the humble ‘staycation’.
 However, we know that lots of older people might think their camping days are behind them.
 From mobility issues to aches and pains, several things could get in the way.
 With this in mind, we’re sharing our top camping tips for older people.

 Camping Tips for Older People

 We believe that age shouldn’t be a barrier to enjoying the great British countryside.
 However, we know that lots of us might need a little extra preparation to get the most out of a camping trip.
 So, without further ado, here are our top camping tips.